-- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils, governors/trustees and other stakeholders on their perceptions and experiences
+- Attendance, permanent exclusions and suspensions - Use of pupil referral units, off-site directions and managed moves - Anonymous surveys of staff, pupils and other stakeholders on their perceptions and experiences

-The data will be analysed every year by Barry Payne, ASHT & Pastoral Lead.
-Mr Payne will report back to the Headteacher who will in turn report to governors.
+The data will be analysed every year by Mr Barry Payne, pastoral Assistant Head.
+Mr Payne will report back to the [Headteacher and SLT and share with governors for QA.